Skip to main content

 The journey of hormone deactivation begins almost immediately after their release.
 Enzymes within the bloodstream and target tissues start to modify the hormone’s structure, rendering it less active.
 This initial modification is a preparatory step for more extensive processing.
 For instance, steroid hormones, such as testosterone and estrogen, undergo a series of transformations to make them more water-soluble, facilitating their eventual removal.

 Understanding the foundational aspects of hormone processing provides a framework for appreciating how external factors, particularly lifestyle choices, can profoundly influence these internal biological systems.
-The body’s capacity to manage and excrete hormones directly impacts overall and hormonal equilibrium.
+The body’s capacity to manage and excrete hormones directly impacts overall metabolic function and hormonal equilibrium.

 Intermediate